 Q) Are greyhounds housebroken?

 A) Your greyhound will be kennel-broken. they have learned to keep their crate area clean and to relieve themselves when turned out.
 They will soon learn the house is their kennel.
 Confining the greyhound to a crate or baby-gating it in a room while you are not home during its adjustment period is often helpful.
-A crate can usually be purchased from NGAP.
 In the kennel greyhounds are used to regular turnouts where they are able to relieve themselves.
 This should also be the case once the greyhound is home with you.
-Your greyhound should not be left alone for more than 6-7 hours.
-If you are consistently out of the home for periods longer than 6-7 hours with no options for letting your greyhound out to relieve themselves, your application may not be approved.
+Our adoption representatives can provide additional guidance on this during the home visit.

 Q) Will greyhounds get along with cats?

 A) If you have a cat, you will be matched with a cat tested dog.
 However, even though your greyhound and cat may become great pals, the two should not be allowed outside in the yard at the same time.
 Greyhounds are sighthounds and may chase after any furry little creature that runs.
-You will be given instructions on how to introduce your cat to your greyhound by your NGAP representative and your care manual.
+You will be given instructions on how to introduce your cat to your greyhound by your adoption representative and more information can be found in your care manual.

 Q) Are greyhounds good watch dogs and do they get along with other dogs?